usnistgov/dioptra/docs/source/tutorials/hello_world/part-1.rst

 Prerequisites
 -------------
-Before starting, ensure you have :ref:`setup Dioptra <how-to-quick-setup>` and completed the :ref:`setup step <tutorial-setup-dioptra-in-the-gui>` of this tutorial.
+Before starting, ensure you have :ref:`installed Dioptra <explanation-install-dioptra>` and completed the :ref:`setup step <tutorial-setup-dioptra-in-the-gui>` of this tutorial.

 Hello World Workflow